umhan35/data-mining-bookmarks/README.md

 # data mining bookmarks

-Even though there're no book...
+Even though there're no book... there are bookmarks 😀

 <a href="http://web.engr.illinois.edu/~hanj/">Jiawei Han<a>